paralin/starred/README.md

 - [R2Northstar/NorthstarLauncher](https://github.com/R2Northstar/NorthstarLauncher) - Launcher used to modify Titanfall 2 to allow mods to be loaded
 - [smeighan/xLights](https://github.com/smeighan/xLights) - xLights is a sequencer for Lights. xLights has usb and E1.31 drivers.
 You can create sequences in this object oriented program.
 You can create playlists, schedule them, test your hardware, convert bet
 - [Nitrux/maui-shell](https://github.com/Nitrux/maui-shell) - Maui Shell is a convergent shell for desktops, tablets, and phones.
-- [robbert-vdh/yabridge](https://github.com/robbert-vdh/yabridge) - A modern and transparent way to use Windows VST2 and VST3 plugins on Linux
+- [robbert-vdh/yabridge](https://github.com/robbert-vdh/yabridge) - A modern and transparent way to use Windows VST2, VST3 and CLAP plugins on Linux
 - [iris-ua/iris_lama](https://github.com/iris-ua/iris_lama) - LaMa - A Localization and Mapping library
+- [magma/magma](https://github.com/magma/magma) - Platform for building access networks and modular network services
 - [google/filament](https://github.com/google/filament) - Filament is a real-time physically based rendering engine for Android, iOS, Windows, Linux, macOS, and WebGL2
 - [mixxxdj/mixxx](https://github.com/mixxxdj/mixxx) - Mixxx is Free DJ software that gives you everything you need to perform live mixes.
 - [monocasual/giada](https://github.com/monocasual/giada) - Your Hardcore Loop Machine.